dbgarlisch/tcl-Param/docs/API.md

 ```tcl
 $obj setRangeErrorCmd cmd
 ```
-Sets the command to be invoked when an assignment violates this parameter's range.
+Sets the command to be invoked when an assignment violates a parameter's range.
+This command only applies to to this specific parameter object.
 See also [Range Error Commands](#range-error-commands).
 Returns the previous command.

 where,